armbrustlab/MarPRISM/README.md

 **Mixotrophy** was the most difficult trophic mode to predict, likely due to overlapping Pfams with both phototrophy and heterotrophy.

 ### **Testing on cultured protist transcriptomes**
 We further quantified MarPRISM's performance by testing its ability to make trophic predictions for cultured protist transcriptomes not present in the training data.
-Info on the test transcriptomes can be found in `infoOnTestTranscriptomes.xlsx`:
+Info on the test transcriptomes can be found in `furtherInfo/testTranscriptomes.xlsx`:
 - **21/27 (77.78%) protist cultures** were correctly predicted across all replicate transcriptomes.
 - **60/76 (78.95%) transcriptomes** were correctly predicted when replicate transcriptomes were considered individually